-There is, however, a prize at the bottom of this particular cracker jack box.
+There is a prize at the bottom of this particular cracker jack box.

 Last week I stumbled onto a Netflix piece about Bob Lazar.

-It was a thoughtfully made piece about a guy that claims to have worked for the Government in the 1980’s, reverse engineering alien propulsion systems.
+It was a thoughtfully made piece about a guy that claims to have worked for the Government in the 1980’s, reverse engineering alien propulsion systems at the S4 facility of Area 51.

 Sounded like nonsense.